 Since 2009, PIFSC economists have maintained a continuous economic data collection program in American Samoa through collaboration with the PIFSC Western Pacific Fisheries Information Network (WPacFIN).
 The economic data collection gathers fishing expenditure data for boatbased reef fish, bottomfish, and pelagic fishing trips on an ongoing basis.
 Data for fishing trip expenses include gallons of fuel used, price per gallon of fuel, cost of ice used, cost of bait and chum used, cost of fishing gear lost, and the engine type of the boat.
 These economic data are collected from same subset of fishing trips as the boat-based creel survey carried out by the local fisheries management agencies and WPacFIN.

-Figure 9 shows the average trip costs for American Samoa bottomfish trips during 2011-2020.
-In 2020, the average trip costs of bottomfish trips were \$150, similar to 2019, as fuel cost were key cost item and the fuel price in 2020 was similar to 2019.
-Supporting data for Figure 9 are presented in Table 27.
+Figure 9 shows the average trip costs for American Samoa bottomfish trips during 2012-2021.
+In 2021, the average trip costs of bottomfish trips were \$172, higher than 2020, as fuel cost were key cost item and the fuel price in 2021 was higher than 2020.
+Supporting data for

+Figure 9 are presented in Table 26.
 The cost data summaries were generated by excluding outliners (the cases with >10 gallons/hour fished).